sarojbelbase/alamari/README.md

 ## Documentation

 Here's a thing mate.
-I would like to be open about i.e I didn't prepare any documents for it.
-You need to go inside the alamari folder and peek inside each files.
-You have my permission to copy the code and modify the way you want.
+I want to be open about i.e. I didn't prepare any documents for it.
+You'll need to go inside the alamari folder and take a look inside each file.
+You have my permission to copy the code and modify it the way you want.
 But don't.
-I made this package for a reason & this exist for a reason.
+I made this package for a reason & this exists for a reason.
 Why would you not respect my reason?
-Remember, every time you copy my code, I get a notification about your endeavour (telemetry magic)
+Remember, every time you copy my code, I get a notification about your endeavor (telemetry magic)

 ## Contribution

-For being part of this blissful package, please add all the utils you want if you're tired of typing and copying again and again.
+To be part of this blissful package, please add all the utils you want if you're tired of typing and copying again and again.
 While adding your utils please also add comments & docstrings to help people navigate through the pain they might hold for several years & I don't want to be remembered that way.
 Send all your issues and pull requests my way.
 Peace.

-NOTE: Please don't send your issues and pull-requests during fridays.
-You may don't want to disturb me during my favorite day.
-If you do that, I'll press this auto-destroy-button that I had built the other day & this package will be just a stardust.
+NOTE: Please don't send your issues and pull requests on Fridays.
+You may not want to disturb me during my favorite day.
+If you do that, I'll press this auto-destroy button that I had built the other day & this package will be just a stardust.

-Let's see who wins, people who think this package is a absolute trash press that `star` button & people who think the other way press `fork` button and contribute.
+Let's see who wins, people who think this package is an absolute trash press that `star` button & people who think the other way press `fork` button and contribute.

 ## Gratitude

-Developers who came here seeing their package being used by a guy with terrible coding pattern, I want to say that I'm forever grateful for you and your existence.
+Developers who came here seeing their package being used by a guy with a terrible coding pattern, I want to say that I'm forever grateful for you and your existence.
 Long live OSS.

 ### Made with ❤️ in Nepal.